regnarg/bc/text/changedet.md

 and larger organizations.
 This issue should certainly be given attention in further works but it seems likely that it will require kernel changes.

+#### Extended attributes

+Another possibility is to use POSIX extended attributes (xattrs) \cite{xattr} to help identity inodes.
+Extended attributes are arbitrary key-value pairs that can be attached to inodes (if the underlying file system supports them; most moder Linux file systems do).
+Because they are attached to inodes, they are preserved across renames.

+This offers a simple strategy: store a unique inode identifier as an extended attribute.
+Whenever we encounter an inode without this attribute, we assign it a new randomly-generated identifier and store it into the xattr.

+However, we consider the handle-based scheme superior for several reasons:

+  * Not all file systems support extended attributes (probably less than support file handles).
+  * The size of extended attributes is often severely limited.
+For example on ext4, all the extended attributes of an inode must fit into a single filesystem block (usually 4 kilobytes).
+While our identifier would be rather small, we cannot predict how much data other programs store into extended attributes.
+  * We use file handles for several other purposes, such as a race-free way of accessing inodes and to speed up directory tree scans (as described in [@sec:recheck].
+  * Some programs copy all extended attributes while copying a file.
+This would create two inodes with the same identifier, which is asking for trouble.
+We could partially work around this by also storing the inode number in the xattr and trusting its value only when it matches the real inode number.
+  * Extended attributes cannot be attached to symlinks.
+This seems harmless at the first glance, we do not need rename detection for symlinks because they are cheap to delete and recreate.
+However, rename detection on symlinks will prove crucial in a surprising fashion when implementing a feature called *placeholder inodes* ([@sec:placeholder]).

 ### Scanning a Directory Tree                               {#sec:dirtree}

 #### Internal state